 Arns Winery is located merely 10 minutes from the hustle and bustle of Silverado Trail in the northern part of Napa Valley yet it seems miles away.
-Here time seems locked in to an era that focuses on the land and what it can produce – that in today’s urban environments is mostly lost.
+Here time seems locked in an era that focuses on the land and what it can produce – which in today’s growing urban environments, is mostly lost.
 This is a farm centered lifestyle focused around agriculture – in this case vineyards.
-The tiny winery sits on approximately 165 acres of which only approximate 10 acres are planted to vines.
+The tiny winery sits on approximately 160 acres of which only 10 acres are planted to vines.
 Most of the land is still native vegetation on rolling hillsides.

 While this is not technically in the Howell Mountain Appellation – it might as well be, as soils on their property and vegetation are very similar to Howell Mountain (the actual appellation starts at 1400 feet).
-The soils are very rocky here – in fact much of the stones for the large stone building that now houses the Culinary Institute of America in nearby St. Helena came from this property.
-The quarries that produced the stone for this building now serve as deep ponds on the property.
+The soils are very rocky – in fact much of the stones for the large stone building that now houses the Culinary Institute of America in nearby St. Helena came from this property.
+The quarries that produced the stone for this building now serve as deep ponds on the property, well stocked with fish.

 Both Sandi and John were extremely busy with their consulting and vineyard work but began discussing the possibility of building a winery in the 1980’s.
-Finally the right timing presented itself; their first commercial vintage was released in 1992.
+Finally the right timing presented itself; their first commercial release was the 1992 vintage.

-A visit here is for the serious wine enthusiast and a tasting is typically with Sandi or John; if the weather permits is held outside their home overlooking the vineyards or inside the small winery.
-A fine place for a photo is in front of the tall wooden bear that John and several wine maker friends hauled back to the Napa Valley from Lake Tahoe during the middle of a harvest a number of years ago.
+A visit here is for the serious wine enthusiast wanting a vineyard tour (typically hosted by Sandi or John although Kathi, Sandi’s daughter is often on site as she is the assistant winemaker).
+The tall wooden bear standing next to the winery is always a good conversation piece; John and several wine maker friends hauled this chainsaw created back to the Napa Valley from Lake Tahoe during the middle of a harvest a number of years ago.

-Two newer wines in the Arns portfolio are IMPROMP22 – a rare non vintage Napa Cabernet Sauvignon and a 2015 Arns Chardonnay sourced from the Sonoma Coast (in neighboring Sonoma County).
-The vineyard source contains some of the oldest Chardonnay vines in all of Sonoma County.
+Two newer wines in the Arns portfolio are IMPROMP22 – a rare non vintage Napa Cabernet Sauvignon and a Chardonnay sourced from the Sonoma Coast (in neighboring Sonoma County).
+Their vineyard source contains some of the oldest Chardonnay vines in all of Sonoma County.

-For an off the beaten path personal tasting experience where you enjoy sampling premium hand crafted wines, it doesn’t get much better than this.
 Joining their mailing list gives one the opportunity to sometimes purchase older vintages (when re-released).
-For more information or to join their mailing list, visit: www.arnswinery.com
+For more information, visit: www.arnswinery.com